 Prices based on average energy consumption figures from AER for five person household on the SA Power network in Adelaide.

 This time AGL works out to be the cheaper of the two retailers.
-Despite having a smaller discount, AGL’s competitive electricity usage rates allow it to beat out Alinta in South Australia.
+Despite having no discount, AGL’s competitive electricity usage rates allow it to beat out Alinta in South Australia.
 See how these retailers compare to other energy companies with our SA price comparison.

 Alinta Energy came to Queensland in 2017, bringing with it the HomeSaver Plus – a two year contract that includes a 28% pay on time discount off energy usage charges.
-Like in SA and Victoria, AGL offers two deals, including the big discount Set and Forget.
+Like in the other states, AGL has a handful of products to choose from in Queensland.

 Who is the cheapest in Queensland?

-Once again AGL’s Set and Forget is the cheapest product from this supplier in Queensland, so we’ve calculated how this compares to Alinta Energy’s offer, assuming the average usage for a five person household in Brisbane.
+Once again AGL’s Essentials is the cheapest product from this supplier in Queensland, so we’ve calculated how this compares to Alinta Energy’s offer, assuming the average usage for a five person household in Brisbane.
 Once again, use our comparison tool above for a specific comparison in your suburb.

 Prices based on average energy consumption figures from AER for five person household on the Energex network in Brisbane.